A great benefit of Planned Giving is that it enables you to make a bigger impact for the people we serve. There are other potential benefits as well:

 In a Charitable Remainder Annuity, you or a designated beneficiary receive a fixed sum every year for a specified time period.
 At the end, HopeTree receives the remainder.

 You may own a life insurance policy that has outlived its original purpose – such as providing for children that are now adults, or for a spouse that has already passed.
 If so, you may designate HopeTree as the beneficiary.
 If you then also assign HopeTree ownership of the policy, you may reduce future estate taxes and receive a tax benefit during the year you make the assignment.

 Retained Life Estate

-HopeTree has provided homes for thousands of children, and adults with intellectual disabilities, for 125 years.
+HopeTree has provided homes for thousands of children, and adults with intellectual disabilities, for over 125 years.
 Your home can be a way for HopeTree to continue this work.
 By deeding your home to HopeTree, you (and a spouse or another designated person) retain the right to live there for life.
 After this, HopeTree receives your home.
 Your gift may also provide income tax and estate tax advantages.